treizeez/studleague/README.md

 - 🖼️ Change profile picture
 - 🌗 Switch between dark and light themes

+## Progressive Web App (PWA) 📱

+StudLeague is built as a Progressive Web App, which means it can be installed and accessed directly from users' devices, similar to a native app.
+It offers the following advantages:

+- 📥 Easy Installation: Users can install StudLeague on their devices with just a few clicks, without the need to visit an app store.
+- 🔁 Offline Support: StudLeague can work offline or in low connectivity environments, allowing users to access certain features and content even without an internet connection.
+- 🖥️ Cross-Platform Compatibility: StudLeague runs on any device with a modern web browser, including desktops, laptops, smartphones, and tablets.

 ## Tech Stack 💻

 The frontend of StudLeague is built using the following technologies: